-Whether you are new to the industry or have been working as a model for some time, you may well have been asked to sign a release form.
-There can be some confusion amongst models and photographers about the need for and protection offered by such documents.
+Whether you are new to the industry or have been working as a model for some time, you may well have been asked to sign a free model release form.
+There can be some confusion amongst models and professional photographers about the need for and protection offered by such legal documents.
 We have compiled a brief guide to help you decide whether or not to sign (though this does not constitute as legal advice).

 What Is a Model Release Form?

-Typically the form (signed by a model) offers written permission for the photographer to use images taken during a shoot, for commercial purposes.
+Typically the form (signed by a professional model) offers written permission for the photographer to use images taken during a photoshoot, for commercial purposes.
 If the model is under 18 years of age then the form must be signed by a parent or legal guardian.
 Child models need their parents consent to take part in any kind of modelling.

 The form offers protection to models and photographers and it is essential that both are aware of the legal document whilst working in the industry.

 Such forms are generally used when the images feature a clearly identifiable subject (model) who is featured in part, or all, of the main image.
 They are less likely to be used if the images are not being created for commercial use.

 Do not feel intimidated or nervous to ask for a model release form if the organisers or professional photographer in charge does not present the legal contract.
 It is up to you as a model and your parent/guardian to act savvy and speak up for what you are entitled to.

 This can be a grey area but usually relates to photos that are used to promote, advertise or otherwise support a product or service.
 The term commercial might suggest that it only applies to images that are sold, but that is not always the case.

 Whilst photographers often sell their work, an image could be given away for free and still require your signed consent.
 Even if a free image is used in an advertising campaign then it becomes commercial.